Bensheim: Theatre

-The Parktheater was built in 1968 and is a linchpin in offering various cultural activities.
+The Parktheater was built in 1968 and offers cultural activities.
 Besides the municipal programme of plays, freelance producers, clubs and schools bring a multifaceted programme in the fields of spoken theatre, musical theatre and dance theatre.
-From October 1998 to December 1999, the Parktheater was optically, technologically and artistically made over from the ground up and now shines in new splendour.
+From October 1998 to December 1999, the Parktheater was optically, technologically and artistically made over from the ground up.

 Furthermore, Bensheim also has the PiPaPo Theater (cabaret), the Vornerum Theater, the Varieté Pegasus and the Autorenkollektiv Laufkundschaft.